Broadband frequency filters with quantum dot chains: Generating rectangular transmissions

-A straightforward way to generate a rectangular transmission is to consider a universe Hamiltonian given by an infinitely long and homogeneous chain of quantum dots $H = \epsilon \sum_i d_i^\dagger d_i + T \sum_i [d_i^\dagger d_{i+1} + d_{i+1}^\dagger d_i]$.
-Considering one of these qantum dots as the system, this leads to identical semicircular spectral densities $\Gamma_\nu(\omega) = 2T \sqrt{1-(\omega-\epsilon)^2/(4 T^2)}$, from which one would obtain a perfectly rectangular transmission function with $\omega_{\rm min} = \epsilon-2T$ and $\omega_{\rm max}=\epsilon+2T$.
+From the above formula, a way to generate a rectangular transmission is to consider a universe Hamiltonian given by an infinitely long and homogeneous chain of quantum dots $H = \epsilon \sum_i d_i^\dagger d_i + T \sum_i [d_i^\dagger d_{i+1} + d_{i+1}^\dagger d_i]$.
+Considering one of these qantum dots as the system, this leads to identical semicircular spectral coupling densities $\Gamma_\nu(\omega) = 2T \sqrt{1-(\omega-\epsilon)^2/(4 T^2)}$, from which one would obtain a perfectly rectangular transmission function with $\omega_{\rm min} = \epsilon-2T$ and $\omega_{\rm max}=\epsilon+2T$.
 This however would require experimental control over an infinitely large number of degrees of freedom, which appears unrealistic.
-Therefore, in this paper, we will address the question whether it is possible to achieve sharp frequency filters by using a finite number of fine-tuned quantum dots that are coupled to reservoirs characterized by a structureless (flat) spectral density.
+Therefore, in this paper, we will address the question whether it is possible to achieve sharp frequency filters by using a finite number of fine-tuned quantum dots that are coupled to reservoirs characterized by a structureless (flat) spectral coupling density.